DCAN-Labs/cifti-connectivity/README.md

 `--remove_outliers` will remove outliers from the BOLD signal if this flag is included.
 Otherwise (by default), frames will only be censored by the FD threshold.

 `--suppress_warnings` will prevent the wrapper from asking user for confirmation if the `.dconn` files created by the wrapper will exceed a certain threshold.
-By default, the threshold beyond which the wrapper will warn the user is about 300 GB.
+By default, the wrapper will warn the user if it will create files totaling over 100 GB.
 This argument does nothing for `ptseries`.

 ### Optional Arguments: Numerical Values